본문 바로가기

 【ANTONYM】 inactive, extinct

-【ROOTs】 act(ag); to go, drive, move ive; adjective suffix
+【ROOTs】 act; to go, drive, move ive; adjective suffix

-【Etymology】 《Latin agereto lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement
+【Etymology】 《Latin agere[from Greek agein("to drive")] to lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement

 【First Known Meaning】 given to worldly activity